CDT Gear List 2025

 Best Sleeping Pad for the CDT

-Here are a list of all the best ultralight Sleeping mats for the CDT.
+Here is a list of all the best ultralight Sleeping mats for the CDT.

 Best Footwear for the Continental Divide Trail

 Footwear is a personal choice.
-Just be aware the thru hiking the CDT requires long days of hiking and the best quality ultralight footware is best.
-Also be aware that the CDT is cold and sometimes trail runners are not the best option.
+Just be aware that thru-hiking the CDT requires long days of hiking and the best quality ultralight footwear is best.
+Also, be aware that the CDT is cold and sometimes trail runners are not the best option, especially in Colorado during early season snow.

 Consider two shoe options that you can swap out and post to yourself when needed.
 Waterproof boots for the cold snowy sections and ultralight trail runners for the dry sections.

-Here are my 3 recommendations for the best shoes and boots for the CDT Thru Hikers with wide feet.
+Here are my 3 recommendations for the best shoes and boots for the CDT Thru-Hikers are:

-Here are my 3 recommendations for the best shoes and boots for the CDT Thru Hikers with narrow to feet.
+Here are my 3 recommendations for the best trail runners for the CDT Thru-Hikers are:

 Socks for the CDT